alankemsley/Giphy-Project/README.md

 # Star Wars Gifs
-## A web application utilizing the Giphy API which allows users to search for Star Wars related graphical image files (gifs).
+## A web application for searching Star Wars-related graphical image files (gifs).

+This app utilizes the Giphy API.